fncbook/fnc/book/localapprox/integration.md

 ```{index} trapezoid formula; for integration
 ```

 This is called the {term}`trapezoid formula` or trapezoid rule.[^comp] The trapezoid formula results from integration of the piecewise linear interpolant, or equivalently, as illustrated in {numref}`fig-trapezoid`, from using the area of approximating trapezoids to estimate the area under a curve.
 The trapezoid formula is the Swiss Army knife of integration formulas.
-A short implementation is given as {ref}`function-trapezoid`.
+A short implementation is given as {numref}`Function {number}<function-trapezoid>`.

 [^comp]: Some texts distinguish between a formula for a single subinterval $[t_{k-1},t_k]$ and a "composite" formula that adds them up over the whole interval to get something like our {eq}`trapezoid`.